-All Providers
+• All Providers

-- 100% of all clients shall be assessed for substance use during the assessment period as evidenced by documentation in the medical record and completion of the CRAFFT measure. - 100% of all clients, ages 16 and older, shall be assessed for transitional service needs as evidenced by documentation in the medical record.
+- o 100% of all clients, ages 16 and older, shall be assessed for transitional service needs as evidenced by documentation in the medical record. - o 100% of all clients shall be assessed for domestic violence issues as evidenced by documentation in the medical record. - o 100% of all clients shall be assessed to determine the need for referral to a primary care physician as evidenced by documentation in the medical record.

-- 100% of all clients shall be assessed for domestic violence issues as evidenced by documentation in the medical record. - 100% of all clients shall be assessed to determine the need for referral to a primary care physician as evidenced by documentation in the medical record. - 80% or more of all clients shall receive at least one face-to-face family treatment contact/session per month with the client's biological, surrogate, or extended families (who are able).
+O 80% or more of all clients shall receive at least one face-to-face family treatment contact/session per month with the client's biological, surrogate, or extended families (who are able).

-Outpatient Providers
+• Outpatient Providers

-- 90% of clients will not require psychiatric hospitalization or re-hospitalization during the outpatient episode. - Outpatient programs shall meet or exceed the minimum productivity standard for annual billable time by providing at least 54,000 minutes per year (50% productivity level) for clinic, school, and community-based programs per FTE, unless otherwise specified in the program's Statement of Work. - Psychiatrist shall maintain a minimum of 75% productivity level. - RN shall maintain a minimum productivity level of 55%. - Case Management services provided by a case manager shall meet or exceed the minimum productivity for annual billable time by providing at least 32,400 minutes per year (30% productivity level) per FTE, unless otherwise specified in the program's Statement of Work. - Clinical staff shall carry a minimum client load of 40 unduplicated clients per FTE per year unless otherwise specified in the program's Statement of Work. - Case Managers shall carry a minimum client load of 20 unduplicated clients per FTE per year unless otherwise specified in the program's Statement of Work.
+- o 90% of clients will not require psychiatric hospitalization or re-hospitalization during the outpatient episode. - Outpatient programs shall meet or exceed the minimum productivity standard for annual billable time by providing at least 54,000 minutes per year (50% productivity level) for clinic, school, and community-based programs per FTE, unless otherwise specified in the program's Statement of Work. - O Psychiatrist shall maintain a minimum of 75% productivity level. - O RN shall maintain a minimum productivity level of 55%. - Case Management services provided by a case manager shall meet or exceed the minimum productivity for annual billable time by providing at least 32,400 minutes per year (30% productivity level) per FTE, unless otherwise specified in the program's Statement of Work. - O Clinical staff shall carry a minimum client load of 40 unduplicated clients per FTE per year unless otherwise specified in the program's Statement of Work. - O Case Managers shall carry a minimum client load of 20 unduplicated clients per FTE per year unless otherwise specified in the program's Statement of Work.

-Day Treatment providers
+• Day Treatment Providers

-- The contractor shall ensure that billable client days are produced for 90% of the annual available client days, based on five (5) days per week or a 230-day year. - 95% of clients will be discharged to a lower level of care unless otherwise specified in the contract. - 95% of clients will avoid psychiatric hospitalization or re-hospitalization during the Day Treatment episode.
+- The contractor shall ensure that billable client days are produced for 90% of the annual available client days, based on five (5) days per week or a 230-day year. - o 95% of clients will be discharged to a lower level of care unless otherwise specified in the contract. - o 95% of clients will avoid psychiatric hospitalization or re-hospitalization during the Day Treatment episode.